felipeomar/felipeomar.github.io/tutorials/tutorial_install_opencv.md

 sudo make -j7 # runs 7 jobs in parallel
 sudo make install
 ```
-According these commands, the files of OpenCV are installed on path **/usr/local**.
+According these commands, the files of OpenCV are installed on folder **/usr/local**.
 Thus, for the correct operation, you have to define a ambient variable with this path:
 ```
 export OpenCV_DIR=/usr/local/
 ```